3rd SS Police Regiment: Formation and organization

 The first incarnation of the 3rd Police Regiment was formed on 8 September 1939 in Katowice, Poland, from elements of Police Group 1 (Polizeigruppe 1) for security duties in the rear area of the 14th Army during the Polish Campaign.
 The regiment was presumably disbanded after the end of the campaign.

 The regiment was ordered to be reformed in July 1942 in the Netherlands, but the regimental headquarters and the signal company were not formed until 2 September in The Hague.
-Police Battalion 66 (Polizei-Batallion 66) in Tilburg and Police Battalion 68 in Amsterdam were redesignated as the regiment's first and second battalions, respectively.
+Police Battalion 66 (Polizei-Bataillon 66) in Tilburg and Police Battalion 68 in Amsterdam were redesignated as the regiment's first and second battalions, respectively.
 The third battalion of 12th SS Police Regiment in Westerbork was later redesignated as the third battalion of the regiment.
 In turn, the first battalion was redesignated as III./Police Regiment 5 at the beginning of 1943 and was replaced by the redesignation of the first battalion of Police Regiment 16 in February, then rebuilding in Tilsit, East Prussia (now Sovetsk, Kaliningrad Oblast).
 It was later based in Tilburg.
 All of the police regiments were redesignated as SS police units on 24 February 1943.